fskong/LH-Mix/README.md

 ## Data Preprocess:

-The code is based on "Implement of HPT: Hierarchy-aware Prompt Tuning for Hierarchical Text Classification" .
+The code is based on "HPT: Hierarchy-aware Prompt Tuning for Hierarchical Text Classification".
 We appreciate their sharing.

 Please refer to https://github.com/wzh9969/HPT.